 Myth menstrual blood, what’s really in it?

-Strictly speaking, menstrual blood is not just blood, but rather a mixture of blood, discharged uterine lining, the unfertilised egg and cervical mucus.
+Strictly speaking, menstrual blood is not just blood, but rather a mixture of blood, discharged uterine lining and cervical mucus.
 Other dead cells are also found in the mix.
 For this reason, the menstrual blood is not completely liquid, but rather carries small bits or clumps with it as well.
 The better term for menstrual blood would probably be menstrual flow.
 You can see the different consistencies particularly well if you use a menstrual cup.
 With a cup, everything is first collected in a container and the menstrual fluid is not directly absorbed, as it happens with tampons.

 What color should the menstrual blood be?